Sunset at the Phoenix Airport

 30 hours after landing

-Everywhere we go we were escorted by two or more armed officers.
+Two or more armed officers escorted us everywhere we went.
 I felt guilty for our blunder and for causing them such hassle.

 They paused at a small grocery store just outside the arrivals gate so we could buy some food.
 They did not know if any food would be available at the hotel for us.
 We bought a sandwich and a small yogurt for the night.

 The hotel was just a short walk across the parking lot.
-We checked in while three officers watched.
-We were elated to hear that both dinner and breakfast were included.
+Three officers watched as we checked in.
+We felt elated upon hearing that both dinner and breakfast were included.
 We thanked the officers, and with only twenty minutes left before they stopped serving dinner, we rushed to our room to deposit our bags and came back down for our first full meal in over 30 hours.

 Neither of us could eat much, but it gave us enough leftovers for our lunch the following day.
 We went back to our heated room and immediately went to sleep in the comfortable, real bed.